340:40-7-12. Excluded income sources

 INSTRUCTIONS TO STAFF 340:40-7-12

-3. (a) When all five conditions required, per OAC 340:40-7-12(6) are met, no income is considered for the child.
+3. (a) When required conditions are met, per OAC 340:40-7-12(6), no income is considered for the child.
 The worker codes the adoptive parent in the Family Assistance/Client Services (FACS) Household Tab as 'Income and Resources not Considered for Benefit Computation – Individual not Included.'
 The worker must document in Family Assistance/Client Services FACS Case Notes why the income is excluded.

-(c) When the adopted child meets all five conditions required, per OAC 340:40-7-12(6), and other children in need of care are in the home that do not meet the conditions, separate cases must be established.
+(c) When the adopted child meets required conditions, per OAC 340:40-7-12(6), and other children in need of care are in the home that do not meet the required conditions, separate cases must be established.
 Refer to OAC 340:40-5-1 Instructions to Staff (ITS) # 17 for separate case coding instructions.

 4. The parent meets this condition by providing a copy of the Final Decree of Adoption.